foxdonut/meiosis/docs/lessons/services-and-effects.md

 ### Effects

-Effect functions receive `state` and can make asynchronous calls to `update` and/or `actions` to trigger more updates.
+Effect functions receive `state` and can make synchronous and/or asynchronous calls to `update` and/or `actions` to trigger more updates.
 Since triggering an update will call the effect again, **effect functions must change the state in a way that will avoid an infinite loop**.

-Effects are good for tasks such as loading asynchronous data or triggering other types of asynchronous updates.
+Effects are good for tasks such as loading asynchronous data or triggering other types of asynchronous updates, saving state to local storage, and so on.

 ### Pattern Setup